leandroalves99/pcengines-apu-debian-cd/README.md

-# Debian installer CD for PC Engines APU board with mSATA drive
+# Debian installer CD for PC Engines APU board

 This is a set of configuration files for building a Debian installation CD optimized for the APU platform of PC Engines: